 Right now, the event uses a red flash to indicate that the guards are approaching.
-This would be improved if guards were to physically approach the party.
-Since the battle includes two guards, we want two guards in the event as well.
+To improve on this, we can script some guards to physically approach the party.
+Since the battle includes two guards, we want two guards to be part of the event as well.

 As before, our first goal is to determine which action queue to begin.
 The guards are NPCs, so we definitely need to use a command between \$10 and \$2F.
 To narrow it down further, we need to look in FF6LE.
 It might not be obvious at first glance, but the map that we need to look at is "[013] Narshe, Outside, Beginning (WOB)".
-This map is loaded at the beginning of the game, and it is distinct from the map that is usually loaded when you enter Narshe.
+This map is the one loaded at the beginning of the game, and it is distinct from the map that is usually loaded when you enter Narshe.